Four-Meter Growth Test

 Practical method

-Build a one-page scaling estimate before you trial.
+Build a one-page Four-Meter Growth Test before you trial.

 A small estimate beats a vague monthly-price comparison.
 You do not need perfect traffic data.
 You need enough shape to see whether the first upgrade pressure is usage, support, people, or workflow scope.